kabaacke-psy/fmriprep_workshop_uwm2023/3_RunningfMRIPrep/README.md

 # Running fMRIPrep
 [fMRIPrep](https://fmriprep.org/en/stable/) extremely well documented, and I encourage you to reference the documentation (*specific to the version you are using*) when deciding which optional flags to use when running fMRIPrep.
 This tutorial follows the documentation provided by the creators of fMRIPrep for [Executing with Singularity](https://www.nipreps.org/apps/singularity/) in the context of the Mortimer System.
-If you would like to learn more about containers and their accompanying hosting softwares like singularity, please see [INSERT HELPFUL EXPLANATORY LINK HERE]().

 **Do not skip the following step if running fMRIPrep on Mortimer!**